lerebel103/esp32-aws-connector/README.md

 and preload the required info onto NVS to use this component.
 Documentation coming soon...

-WIP, apologies for the brevity.
+WIP, apologies for the brevity, only working on this in my spare time.